-Masters of Curriculum & Instruction Programs near Buffalo
+Masters in Curriculum & Instruction Programs in Buffalo

 Masters in Curriculum and Instruction programs stress instructional design.
 This is an area important to dedicated educators who are concerned about student achievement and how to motivate their students to perform better.
 With a keen understanding of the learning process, teachers are better equipped to help students to understand what they are being taught.
 Curriculum and Instruction Masters programs advance the ability to design course materials for a specific student population.
 They may also highlight a content element or look for a program that focuses on a subject.
 Stem education is one example.

 Popular Schools with Curriculum & Instruction Masters Degrees in Buffalo

 The Masters degree in Curriculum and Instruction might be a door opener, especially for those who aspire to pursue a career as instructional coordinators.
 Instructional Coordinators are often educators who have moved into school administration.
 They help develop curriculum and work with teachers and administrators to improve instruction.
 They synchronize educational content and manage teaching standards.i

 DID YOU KNOW?
 Instructional coordinators need a Master’s degree and related work experience to pursue entry-level career positions.ii

 Masters in Curriculum and Instruction programs may require completing 30 to 39 credits.
 That is roughly two years of full-time study beyond the Bachelor’s degree.
 There are several degree tracks to consider aside from the Master of Education (MEd).
 These include the Master of Arts (MA) or Master of Science (MS) in Education.
 And the Master of Arts in Teaching (MAT).

 What is the biggest benefit of earning a Masters in Curriculum and Instruction: